Dual Enrollment

 What opportunities are available for high school parents and families to learn more about the dual enrollment program?

 Quincy College often attends high school events intended for parents and families.
 The College shares information about the dual enrollment program and is available to answer questions from parents and families.
 Additionally, the College will work with the high school to ensure that updates and information about dual enrollment are regularly shared with parents and families of high school students.
-In the past, the Quincy College has also hosted programs for parents and families to visit campus and learn more about dual enrollment and other opportunities available to high school students.
+In the past, Quincy College has also hosted programs for parents and families to visit campus and learn more about dual enrollment and other opportunities available to high school students.

 We look forward to serving you and your students through our dual enrollment program.